-We have five full-time specialist teachers of physical education.
-We also have a PE technician employed to assist the department.
+We have five full-time specialist teachers of Physical Education.

 What facilities do you have for PE?

 We have a new, fully equipped gymnasium plus a multi-purpose hall which we can split with a partition or join to form one large hall.
 We use this hall for junior netball, as well as for badminton, table-tennis, unihoc, zumba, dance, keep-fit, etc.